| Do me (and every other worker at a financial institution) a favor: check your bank/credit card statements consistently.

 Look at it at least once a month.
 (One good trick is to simply look at your bank statements

+each month when they arrive in the mail).
 And balance your check book.
 Please!
 I, personally, check my bank account every couple of days to make sure

 that transactions clear my checking account.
 If you were to ask me now, I could tell you approximately how much is in

+my savings and checking accounts.
+Please, make sure that you could do the same thing...
 Why am I mentioning all of this?
 Simple.
 Far too many people do not do this.
 Before I started working

 at a financial institution, I figured most people paid close attention to their money.
 I was wrong.
 You would